The Manitowoc Company, Inc. (MTW) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the company had lost 5.21% in the past month.
-In that same time, the Industrial Products sector lost 1.37%, while the S&P 500 gained 0.38%.
+Coming into today, shares of the company had lost 5.37% in the past month.
+In that same time, the Industrial Products sector lost 4.86%, while the S&P 500 lost 1.38%.

 Investors will be hoping for strength from The Manitowoc Company, Inc. as it approaches its next earnings release.
 On that day, The Manitowoc Company, Inc. is projected to report earnings of -$0.01 per share, which would represent a year-over-year decline of 110%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $469.2 million, up 3.19% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $469.2 million, up 3.19% from the year-ago period.

-MTW's full-year Zacks Consensus Estimates are calling for earnings of $1.48 per share and revenue of $2.16 billion.
-These results would represent year-over-year changes of +39.62% and +6.45%, respectively.
+Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.48 per share and revenue of $2.16 billion.
+These totals would mark changes of +39.62% and +6.45%, respectively, from last year.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.74% lower.
+Over the past month, the Zacks Consensus EPS estimate has moved 0.82% higher.
 The Manitowoc Company, Inc. is currently sporting a Zacks Rank of #3 (Hold).

-Investors should also note The Manitowoc Company, Inc.'s current valuation metrics, including its Forward P/E ratio of 10.05.
-This valuation marks a discount compared to its industry's average Forward P/E of 10.53.
+Looking at its valuation, The Manitowoc Company, Inc. is holding a Forward P/E ratio of 9.87.
+Its industry sports an average Forward P/E of 10.15, so we one might conclude that The Manitowoc Company, Inc. is trading at a discount comparatively.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report